 Lamson & Cutner’s mission is to provide legal services for the elderly and the disabled, from its offices in New York City and in Westchester County, in Harrison, NY.
 Our offices are convenient to the Bronx, Queens, Brooklyn, Nassau and Suffolk counties, as well as to Rockland, Putnam, Orange and Dutchess Counties.
 We also serve clients throughout New York State via teleconference.

-Each person has different issues, and a situation that is unique to him or her.
+Each person has different issues, and a situation that is unique to him, her, or them.
 Our Elder Law legal help for seniors and disabled persons includes advising clients on appropriate legal strategies, creating the necessary legal documents, and assisting them to implement their plan.

 If you need long-term care, the cost is ruinous if you pay out-of-pocket.
 In New York, there are steps you can take to protect your assets and income, maintain your lifestyle, and still have access to high quality health care.
 Proactive, strategic planning with a skilled Elder Law attorney can help you protect assets while qualifying for Medicaid benefits.

 Trusts: How Can I Use a Trust to Protect My Assets?

 Trusts are the workhorses of Elder Law planning.
 A trust is an entity – a “person” – that is legally permitted to hold and own assets and earn income, and it is a private document.
 Trusts administered by Trustees, and they also have Beneficiaries who may or may not be Trustees.

 The Trustees are frequently the Grantor’s children, relatives, or close friends.
 The trust may allow them to distribute assets during the Grantor’s lifetime, which may then be used for the benefit of the Grantor.
 In some cases, clients prefer a professional or institutional Trustee.
 A trust can be structured to preserve assets for future generations.

 Advance Directives: Why Are Advance Directives Important for the Elderly and Disabled?